Wainuiomata Water Collection Area

-Wainuiomata Water Collection Area is a regional park located near Wainuiomata, Lower Hutt in the Wellington Region at the southern end of New Zealand's North Island.
+Wainuiomata Water Collection Area is a reserve located near Wainuiomata, Lower Hutt in the Wellington Region at the southern end of New Zealand's North Island.
 It is administered by Wellington Regional Council, for exclusive use by Wellington Water as a water catchment reserve.
 The park covers the catchments of the Wainuiomata River and the Ōrongorongo River.
-It adjoins Remutaka Forest Park and Wainuiomata Recreation Area.
+It adjoins Remutaka Forest Park and Wainuiomata Regional Park.

 In 2022, a study commissioned by Wellington Regional Council and conducted by Jim Lynch, the founder of Zealandia, found that establishing a wildlife sanctuary in the water catchment area was "technically and practically feasible".
 The name given to the proposed sanctuary is Puketahā.

 Geography

 The area consists of lush native forests and clear rivers, which have remained largely untouched.
+It has been described as "largest and most pristine lowland forest in the lower North Island".

 Southern rata trees tower over a canopy of hinau, kamahi, rewarewa and tree ferns.
 There are also black beech trees on drier sites and silver beech trees on high ridge-tops.

 North Island robins are being re-introduced, and some North Island brown kiwi have migrated to the park from the nearby Remutaka Forest Park.

 The council has been working to protect plant, fish, insect and bird species, by intensively controlling possums, rats, stoats, deer, pigs and goats.
 Regular records are made of vegetation recovery, animal numbers and native bird populations.